Home· Freshwater Aquarium Blog·How to Upgrade an Aquarium Filter (and Save Money!)

 Fill up the filter compartment (where the filter cartridge was supposed to go) with coarse foam sponge and bio rings.
 These filter media types are reusable, have much more surface area for biological filtration, and can increase the amount of capacity filtration by up to four times!
 As with the prefilter sponge, there is no need to constantly replace them and throw away all that beneficial bacteria; just rinse the filter media in old aquarium water once a month.

 Coarse sponge pads remove debris from the water and can be reused by rinsing them on a monthly basis.
+You can cut them to any shape to fit your filter.

 For mechanical filtration, we like to use coarse sponge pads that you can cut to fit any compartment in a hang-on-back or canister filter.
 We offer coarse sponges because they do not clog very easily, are fairly low cost, and can last 10 years or more.
 For biological filtration, you can use bags of bio rings that have lots of porous holes for beneficial bacteria to grow in.
 If the bag doesn’t fit perfectly into the filter, you can also buy a resealable filter media bag and pour the right amount of bio rings that will fit inside the filter compartment.